elaforge/karya/doc/overview.md

 restrict yourself to the subset of notation that can be translated to staff notation.
 It doesn't record audio or host VSTs, but you can use a DAW to host VSTs and record or bounce tracks.
 You can sync with MTC and MMC to record live audio, but I haven't tested that much yet.
+There is an offline synthesis backend, but it's still in progress.

 I develop on OS X.  It should theoretically work on linux, and there is a JACK backend, but I haven't done much testing there.